The "New Hakaranda" (see Vol. 2) is now a rare material.

 Tadashi Yokoyama, a former Morris craftsman who is also known for developing the Morris S series, has his own workshop in Nagano.

 Each guitar made with their high level of woodworking skills is unique and has a sense of warmth.
-The guitars feature a wide range of specifications and are made from rare woods that other manufacturers rarely use.
+Each guitar is unique and has a sense of warmth.

 This is the SJF-WC from the SJF series, one of Yokoyama Guitars' popular models.

-The combination of a small jumbo and a florentine cutaway and the luxurious use of Camatillo wood make this a beautiful guitar.
+The combination of a small jumbo with a florentine cutaway and the luxurious use of Camatillo wood make this a beautiful guitar.

 Three-piece back with exotic grain flowing in all directions.